 A carved turn is where the ski is bent against its natural camber into an arc, and that arc shape guides the skis along a curved path.
 Modern skis are already shaped to make this easier.
 When carving, the tail of the ski follows the same path of the tip; meaning almost no resistance from the snow, and leaves a clean pencil line track in the surface of the piste.
 A carving ski will move faster and build more pressure, so you feel higher g-forces than in any other turn, which is why it’s the best technique for racing.
 It is also why it feels so good!

 How does it work?

-When you rest a parabolic shaped ski on its bottom without adding any pressure, the tip and tail stay on the ground, but the middle underfoot will rise up slightly - this is the camber.
-If you balance in the middle of the ski, your weight will press it into the snow, bending the ski in the opposite direction to its natural flex and putting it into a highly pressurised arc.
-The more you pressurise and tip the ski, the further the foot has to travel to dig into the snow, the more the ski bends.
-This is why great skiers lie almost all the way over to make tight-radius, carved turns.
+When you tip a parabolic shaped ski on its edge, the tip and tail stay on the ground, but the middle underfoot will rise up slightly.
+If you balance in the middle of that ski your weight will press it into the snow, bending the ski and putting it on an arced path.
+The more you tip the ski, the further the foot has to go to dig into the snow, so the more the ski bends.
+This is why great skiers lie almost all the way over to make tight radius carved turns.

 What is the goal?

 I mentioned most skiers think they can carve.
 That usually involves going very fast and tipping the body slightly from side to side without careful consideration of their pressure and motion.
 This is fun but it doesn’t really achieve much!
 You only deviate slightly from straight down.

 Gravity gives you momentum down the hill.
 You are trying to take that momentum and make it take you across the hill (or from gate to gate in a race course).